dionaburns1954/-Group-I--Final_Project/README.md

 	// this calculates the price of the healthitem based on how much it heals

 * ItemFactory()
+   - public Item getItem(ItemType itemType)

+	// this gets the Item if delete then it will create a delete, if single card then it will return a single card if reset shop item then it will return that

+  - public Item getBattleItem(ItemType itemType)

+	// this item will retrieve the different Battle items, if the item is Heal then it will create a heal item, if it is a peekcard then it will return peekcard, if it is swap card then it will return a swapcard item

+  - private Item getRandomSingleCard()

+	// this method sets a given value to a new single card

+  - private int getRandomHPValue()

+	// this retrieves a random HP value to assign to new Hp item

+  - private int getSingleCardValue()

+	// this gets a random SingleCard Value to assign to a new Single Card

 * ItemType()
 * PeekCardItem()
 * ResetShopItem()